hybridgroup/gobot-i2c/docs/events_wiichuck.md

 ## z_button

-Get's triggered every interval amount of time if the square button is pressed.
+Get's triggered every interval amount of time if the z button is pressed.

 ## c_button

-Get's triggered every interval amount of time if the square button is pressed.
+Get's triggered every interval amount of time if the c button is pressed.

 ## joystick